soundcloud/lightcycle/README.md

 ## Empower

-LightCycles compose well with an injection library.
+LightCycles compose well with other injection libraries.

 Exemple :
 ```java